mikorotkov/mikorotkov.github.io/index.md

 ---

 # About Me
-I came to the digital analytics world with background in electronics, basics in assembly language and some management experience from my time in the air force.
+I came to the digital analytics world with background in electronics, basics in Assembler language and some management experience from my time in the Air Force.
 Since then I worked on a lot of projects ranging from analysis of marketing campaigns to migration of data warehouse and built quite a portfolio of successful [projects](\portfolio\).
 Nonetheless, I'm always looking for new technologies to try and new projects to work on.

 Professionally I've always been guided by these 4 principles: